 North Carolina and West Virginia are home to the highest lift-serviced skiing east of The Mississippi River.
 I know, that came as a shock to me as well.

 Clearly peak elevation does not equate to the best skiing because West Virginia and North Carolina simply do not compete with New England when it comes to snowfall and terrain.

 It’s still pretty neat that a couple of these mountains have higher peak elevations than all of New England, and even some ski areas in the Pacific Northwest.

-Let’s take a look at the stats of the highest lift-serviced elevations from states east of The Mississippi.
-States are listed from highest elevation (in feet) to lowest.
+Let’s take a look at the stats of the highest lift-serviced elevations from states east of The Mississippi to see how northeast states compare to southeast states.

 New york- Whiteface mountain

 Peak Elevation: 4,386′

 Fun Fact: Whiteface offers almost 300 additional feet of elevation if you’re willing to hike to The Slides.
 Whiteface also hosted the Olympic Downhill events in 1932 and 1980.